 How well do we understand what we're referring to as our "space?"
 I'm not sure.

 A thought experiment...Let's say that in the context of human interactions we can identify C waves (connoting cognitive interactions,) E waves, (connoting emotional interactions,) and P waves, (connoting physical interactions.)
-To simplify cognitive waves can be described as any form of understanding, while E and P waves are variables that effect our ability to understand.
-In other words, how we feel about our learning, and the environment we learn within, are pivotal elements which determine largely how well we actually learn in the cognitive domain.
-Since Descartes we've generally accepted that C waves were the independent variable, but what if in fact E and P waves create authentic constraints; challenges to our ability to comprehend and fully understand the phenomenological realites our our environments and the people we encounter within them?
+To simplify cognitive waves can be described as any form of understanding, while E and P waves are variables that affect our ability to understand.
+In other words, how we feel about our learning, and the environment we learn within, are pivotal elements that determine largely how well we actually learn in the cognitive domain.
+Since Descartes we've generally accepted that C waves were the independent variable, but what if in fact E and P waves create authentic constraints; challenges to our ability to comprehend and fully understand the phenomenological realities of our environments and the people we encounter within them?

 Empathy is often confused with sympathy but the difference is very important to understand.
 From diffen.com,

 Empathy is the ability to experience the feelings of another person.
 It goes beyond sympathy, which is caring and understanding for the suffering of others.
 Both words are used similarly and often interchangeably (incorrectly so) but differ subtly in their emotional meaning.

 Empathy is the key as it relates to the stories that every member of society carries around with them every day.
 The stories that are already written, the real-time story they're writing in the present, and the story they have yet to write in the future.
 As described by Steven van Bockern, the story already written is like a cultural tale (tail) that cannot be changed, cannot be cut off, but is always behind us and not necessary to lead us in any particular direction at all.